nd-crane/raite-data-registry-usage-example/README.md

 ```
 ## Directory Requirements

-If you plan to use DVC in conjunction with a CRC SSH connection a local DVC configuration file must be set-up to establish your username.
+If you plan to use DVC in conjunction with a CRC SSH connection a local DVC configuration file must be set-up to establish your CRC username.

 Before creating a local DVC configuration file you must be in a directory that is both a git and DVC repository.
 This can be done by creating a new directory and initializing it as git and DVC repository, using a directory that is already a git repository and initializing a DVC repository, or by cloning and using the RAITE data registry repository [https://github.com/nd-crane/raite-data-registry](https://github.com/nd-crane/raite-data-registry) (which is already set-up as a DVC repository).